The PG Year

 A PG or Post Graduate year offers time to mature and time to perfect a sport or other interests.

-When you are in high school, there is obviously a big push to complete your academic studies with the best results possible in order to get into the college you want to attend after high school.
-A gap year gives you an extra year to develop a skill for which you really didn't have much time while you were studying for SATs or doing your IB papers.
+There is a big push in high school to complete your academic studies with the best results possible to get into the college you want to attend after high school.
+A gap year gives you an extra year to develop a skill for which you didn't have much time while studying for SATs or doing your IB papers.
 That skill could be artistic or athletic.
-A PG Year will give you a little extra time to perfect your playing or take your athletic skill to the next level.
+A PG Year will give you extra time to perfect your playing or take your athletic skill to the next level.

-Implicit in my thinking is that you have gotten yourself accepted at the college of your choice.
+Implicit in my thinking is that you have accepted yourself at the college of your choice.
 Julia Rogers offers the following wise counsel about deferring admission.

 1. Ask your top choice college about their deferral policy, or check the American Gap Association’s database.
 The database lists each college’s policy on Gap Year deferral and is organized by state.